John Stanley-2 June 1355

 The Prince rose and pulled on a cloak.

-Later in the day they were all introduced to Joan of Kent.
+Later in the day the daughters were all introduced to Joan of Kent.
 She watched how the ladies formed a shield around Ximene.
-This was not at all what she wanted.
-She wanted to throw Ximene and John together.
+This was not at all what she wanted. she had not diverted from her oiginal plan to throw Ximene and John togetherthus avoiding any chance that the Prince might change his mind.

 Joan then shooed all of the women out of the room in an atmosphere of great excitement.
 Joan sauntered back across the room.
 She fluttered her eye lashes, which John now knew she always did when she was feeling particularly mischievous